Comparisons12 min read

 Protonvpn

-ProtonVPN is what happens when privacy isn't just a selling point — it's the entire reason the company exists.
+ProtonVPN is what happens when privacy isn't just marketing — it's the whole point.
 Built by Proton AG in Switzerland (a jurisdiction with some of the world's strongest privacy laws), ProtonVPN's entire stack is audited and open-source.
-You can literally read the code.
-Honestly, I think more VPN companies should be held to this standard, and the fact that so few are tells you something uncomfortable about the industry.
+You can read the actual code.
+Honestly, I think more VPN companies should work like this, and the fact that so few do tells you something uncomfortable about the industry.

 Key Features

 • Fully Open-Source Apps: iOS, Android, Windows, macOS, Linux — all publicly audited and available on GitHub.
-This is genuinely rare, and it matters more than most people realize.
+This is rare, and it genuinely matters more than most people get.

 • Tor over VPN (Onion over VPN): Connect to the Tor network through the VPN without needing the Tor Browser.
-ProtonVPN calls these "Tor servers" and they're available on higher-tier plans.
+ProtonVPN calls these "Tor servers" and they're available on higher tiers.

 • Secure Core Architecture: Routes traffic through privacy-hardened servers in Switzerland, Iceland, or Sweden before exiting to the destination server.
-This protects against VPN server compromise — a threat most users never think about until it's too late.
+This protects against VPN server compromise — a threat most users never consider until it happens.

 • NetShield: DNS-based ad and malware blocker.
-Arguably more effective than Surfshark's CleanWeb in controlled testing.
+In controlled testing, it's arguably more effective than Surfshark's CleanWeb.

 • Free Plan: It's real.
-Limited to 3 countries and 1 device, but there's no data cap, no ads, and it's genuinely usable.
-This alone puts ProtonVPN in a category of its own.
+Limited to 3 countries and 1 device, but there's no data cap, no ads, and it actually works.
+This alone puts ProtonVPN in its own category.

-• Proton Ecosystem Integration: If you use ProtonMail, Proton Drive, or Proton Calendar, the integration is seamless and your entire digital life can run through one privacy-first provider.
+• Proton Ecosystem Integration: Use ProtonMail, Proton Drive, or Proton Calendar?
+Everything connects seamlessly, and your entire digital life can run through one privacy-first provider.

 Pricing